launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/03-controlling-risk/assignment.md

 teaser: Getting changes to users without action on their part.
 notes:
 - type: text
-  contents: We've shown how you can release features instantly to your users by placing
+  contents: You've seen how to quickly you can release new features, delivering them in
-    the feature behind a flag, giving you the ability to enable to disable in less than 200ms - but if theres an issue with the code, it's still going to be visible to all of our users.
-So let's fix that using release targeting!
+    less than 200ms.
+But what happens if there's an issue with the code?
+We don't want all of our users to see that.
+So let's provide a way to test in production before a full release.
 tabs:
 - title: LaunchDarkly
   type: browser